CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Pull the Strings (6, top) - If I add another target to this effect, will they also perform a controlled move?</b> Yes.</p>

+<p><b>How does my second non-AMD perk (Carry a Tune) work?</b> Whenever you play a Song action, it wipes all your notes, even ones that weren't used for that song.
+This perk effectively "refunds" you for a note that you didn't need for that song, which would otherwise be wasted.</p>

 </details>
 <br>